Minerte/Gentoo-Install/MANUALLY GUIDE/guide.md

 		• Working ethernet/WIFI
 		• Disk size ≥ 100 GB
 		• A separate USB with Disk size ≥ 3 GB for boot and key storage
+***Before continuation:*** *Any operations involving disks are performed at the user's discretion.
+Data loss, and UUIDs are subject to change.*
 ### 2 Disk Preparations
 ```
 root # fdisk /dev/sdX